jadecobra/python_tdd_exercises/source/functions/index.rst

             self.assertEqual(2+6, 8)
             self.assertEqual(2+7, 9)
             self.assertEqual(2+8, 10)
+            self.assertEqual(2+9, 11)

   the test passes

 * What if I want to test what happens when I add ``3`` to a number?
 Wait!
 No more, please, there has to be a better way.
-I add a :ref:`function<what is a function?>` for the parts that repeat
+I can use a :ref:`function<what is a function?>` for the parts that repeat, I add one to the test

   .. code-block:: python
     :lineno-start: 6